shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 If different TX and RX frequencies are set, and the currently selected input is set to RX, changing the RX frequency will also change the TX frequency, and the difference between the RX and TX frequency will be maintained if possible.

 The only case where the frequency difference will not be maintained is if the TX frequency goes outside of the range of frequencies supported by the radio hardware.

+## Monitor mode

+Monitor mode enables the operator to listen to a signal even if it is currently being filtered by either the DMR TG, TS or CC filters or the FM CTCSS/DCS filter or FM squelch level setting

+To enable Monitor mode press and hold button **Function** button (which is the Function button on the GD-77).
+After 2 seconds the radio will enter monitor mode, and stay in this mode until the **Function** is released
+When Monitor mode is active...
+In FM mode, any Rx CTCSS/DCS filter is disabled, and the squelch is changed to be fully open.
+In DMR mode the TG, TS and CC filters are disabled, and if  no DMR signal is detected within 250mS the radio is switched to FM mode with the CTCSS/DCS and squelch disabled.

+Releasing the **Function** button returns the radio back into the mode and filter configuration prior to it being pressed.

 <div style="page-break-after: always; break-after: page;"></div>